 Body Shape Guide

-Apple, pear, banana, strawberryβ€”why are body shapes named after fruits?
-This complete guide explains each fruit body type, how to identify yours, and styling tips for each shape.
+Apple, pear, banana, strawberry — why are body shapes named after fruits?
+This complete guide explains each fruit body type for women, how to identify yours with measurements, styling tips, and celebrity examples.

-Updated: December 10, 2025β€’14 min read
+Updated: April 202616 min read

 Why Fruits?
-The Origin of Fruit Body Shapes
+The Origin of Body Shapes

 Using fruit names to describe body shapes became popular in the 1990s fashion industry because fruits offer an intuitive, visual, and non-judgmental way to categorize different body proportions.